jasmine/jasmine-ajax/README.markdown

 Contributing
 ------------
-Please read the main Jasmine [contributors' guide](https://github.com/jasmine/jasmine/blob/master/.github/CONTRIBUTING.md).
+Please read the main Jasmine [contributors' guide](https://github.com/jasmine/jasmine/blob/master/.github/CONTRIBUTING.md) and [specifics for Jasmine Ajax](https://github.com/jasmine/jasmine-ajax/blob/master/.github/CONTRIBUTING.md).

 When submitting a pull request, run `grunt build` and commit the changes to the generated file `lib/mock-ajax.js` in order for the build's automated tests to pass.

 Libraries Supported
 -------------------
 jasmine-ajax is currently compatible with any library that uses XMLHttpRequest.
-Tested with jQuery and Zepto.

 Installing
 ----------